OneNote 101: Getting Started with the Basics

 Quick Notes

 Quick Notes are similar to sticky notes.
-Use this feature to jot ideas and sort later.
+Use this feature to jot ideas and sort them later.
 When OneNote is running, use the ‘Quick Note’ option on the View tab to add your note.

 If OneNote is not open, use the keyboard shortcut ‘Windows + N’ to open a new note window.
 Enter and format the content as needed – the note will be added to your notebook’s ‘QuickNotes’ section.